Lxj321/U6G-XL-MIMO-Radiomap-Prediction-Multi-config-Dataset-and-Beam-map-Approach/docs/quickstart.md

 # Quickstart

-This page shows how to prepare the dataset and pretrained checkpoints, and how to run the provided evaluation scripts.
+This page provides the fastest way to verify the released benchmark resources.
+It focuses on **evaluation-first usage**: preparing the dataset and pretrained checkpoints, and then running the provided evaluation scripts for the released UNet and GAN baselines.

+If your goal is to:
+- **inspect the released data**, start from the Dataset page
+- **evaluate released checkpoints**, follow this page
+- **retrain models or reproduce the generation pipeline**, refer to the code repository and detailed documentation pages

 ---

-# 1. Prepare Dataset and Pretrained Weights
+# 1. Prepare dataset and pretrained checkpoints

 Place the dataset and pretrained models under the project root as: